natcap/invest.users-guide/source/crop_production.rst

   |int|int|
   +---+---+

 5. **Fertilizer Application Rate Maps (Rasters)**  A set of GDAL-supported rasters representing the amount of Nitrogen (N), Phosphorous (P2O5), and Potash (K2O) applied to each area of land.
 These maps are required for the regression model yield function, and an optional input for all yield functions when calculating economic returns.
-Each cell value in the raster should be a non-negative float value representing the amount of fertilizer applied in units of tonnes per hectare (tonnes/hectare).
+Each cell value in the raster should be a non-negative float value representing the amount of fertilizer applied in units of kilograms per hectare (kilograms/hectare).
 Each file should be prepended with the name of the fertilizer (nitrogen, phosphorous, potash) in lowercase, followed by an underscore to help the program search for the matching file.
-The Fertilizer Maps should have the same dimensions and projection as the provided Land-Use/Land-Cover Map.
+The Fertilizer Maps should have the same dimensions and projection as the provided Land Use Map.

   +-----+-----+
   |float|float|